melaniebrgr/grokking-algorithms-bookclub/chapter-summaries.md

 // TODO: JS implementation of a greedy radio station set-covering problem
 ```

 When an algorithm would take an unreasonable amount of time to complete, the problem may be a NP-complete problem.
-In fact, nondeterministic polynomial time (NP) complete problems are characterized by time required to solve the problem growing rapidly with size.
+In fact, non-deterministic polynomial time (NP) complete problems are characterized by time required to solve the problem growing rapidly with size.
 They have no known fast solutions.
 A problem may be NP-complete when it

 - slows down rapidly as the size of the problem grows (polynomial time)
 - requires the calculation of every possible version